Karisma Kapoor: Off-screen work

-Kapoor supports her close friend Salman Khan's charitable trust Being Human Foundation.
+Kapoor supports her close friend Salman Khan's charitable trust Being Human Foundation, for which she walked ramp during "The Couture for a Cause - The Being Human Show" in 2010.
 In 2005, along with other Bollywood stars, Kapoor performed at the HELP!
 Telethon Concert, raising money for the victims of the 2004 Indian Ocean earthquake.
 In 2010, Kapoor, along with Salman Khan and several other Bollywood actresses walked at the HDIL India Couture Week, for a charity cause.
 Kapoor was a goodwill ambassador for Pinkathon 2012 for breast cancer awareness.
-In 2013, Kapoor participated in a campaign with Priyanka Chopra to highlight the rights of girls in India.
+Later in 2013, Kapoor participated in a campaign with Priyanka Chopra to highlight the rights of girls in India.

-Kapoor has also been a celebrity endorser for many brands, including Kellogg's, Crescent Lawn, Admix Retail, Danone and Garnier Colour.
-She walked the runway for such designers as Manish Malhotra, Arpita Mehta, and Vikram Phadnis.

 Kapoor has been part of several stage shows and world tours since the '90s.
 The Heartthrobs: Live in Concert was performed across the United States and Canada alongside Arjun Rampal, Hrithik Roshan, Kareena Kapoor and Aftab Shivdasani.
-In 2016, Kapoor participated in the Hiru Golden Film Awards in Sri Lanka as a special guest along with several other Bollywood actors, including Neil Nitin Mukesh, Suniel Shetty (Sunil Shetty), Jackie Shroff, Sridevi, and Madhuri Dixit.
+In 2016, she participated in the Hiru Golden Film Awards in Sri Lanka as a special guest along with several other Bollywood actors, including Neil Nitin Mukesh, Suniel Shetty (Sunil Shetty), Jackie Shroff, Sridevi, and Madhuri Dixit.
+In addition to acting and philanthropy, Kapoor has been a celebrity endorser for several brands, including Kellogg's, Crescent Lawn, Admix Retail, Danone and Garnier Colour.
+Kapoor has also walked the runway for such designers as Manish Malhotra, Arpita Mehta, and Vikram Phadnis.

-Kapoor is a shareholder in the children’s product company, Babyoye.com, an ecommerce startup specialising in selling infant- and mother-care products.
-In 2013, she wrote a book "My Yummy Mummy Guide: From Getting Pregnant to losing all the weight and beyond", a guide to motherhood filed with post pregnancy tips for women.
+Kapoor is a shareholder in the children's product company Babyoye.com, an ecommerce startup specialising in selling infant- and mother-care products.
+In 2013, she wrote a book "My Yummy Mummy Guide: From Getting Pregnant to losing all the weight and beyond", a guide to motherhood filled with post pregnancy tips for women.

 Reception and public image

+Kapoor is considered as one of the most popular actresses of Indian cinema.
+She is also considered among India's most beautiful actresses.
+In 2012, Kapoor appeared on Forbes India's "Celebrity 100" list, peaking at the 77th position, with an estimated annual earning of ₹110.55 million.
+As of 2016, eight of her films have grossed more than ₹1 billion.
+One of the highest paid actress of the 1990s and early 2000s, Kapoor appeared on Box Office India's "Top Actresses" list for five years (1996-2000) and ranked first thrice (1996, 1997 and 1999).
+She was placed 8th in its "All Time Top Actresses" list and she topped its top actresses list from 1990–1999.